YuanEZhou/show-attend-and-tell/README.md

 2.I modify the implementation of doubly stochastic regularization which makes more sense.

-3.I use weight transposed shared trick which reduces model parameters and gains a point promotion for BLEU1 metricI
+3.I use weight transposed shared trick which reduces model parameters and gains a point promotion for BLEU1 metric.

 4.I change the vocabulary size to 10000.